Wallacoloo/printipi/README.md

 The short-to-midterm goals for Printipi are mostly optimization-based.
 Although running in userland is nice, it would be better to move at least the timing-critical sections into a kernel module.
 It may also be possible to make use of the DMA channels in the Raspberry Pi to achieve greater step-rates and sub-microsecond precise timings.

 More effort will also be put into the motion planning system, which currently has no concept of curves and thus forces a full deceleration to 0 at each join in the path.

+Lastly, it will be necessary to redesign the gcode parser to support comments & parse more efficiently.